Attack-Resistant Federated Learning with Residual-based Reweighting: Our Algorithm

 \subsection{Aggregation Algorithm}

 Median is a robust estimator widely used in statistics.
-However, when the data distribution is non-IID, median neglects a significant amount of information by merely taking a single median value.
+However, when the data distribution is non-IID, median often neglects underrepresented data by merely taking a single median value.
 Hence, in our aggregation algorithm, the global model is designed to be a reweighted average of all the local models where the model weights are estimated robustly.

 Algorithm \ref{algorithm:1} summarizes our aggregation algorithm, and a detailed step-by-step description is provided below.
-We perform a weighted average of all the local models at the model level by assigning a weight to each local model.
-The weight of each local model is computed by accumulating the parameter confidence in the local model.
-The parameter confidence is computed based on the residual to a regression line estimated by the repeated median estimator \citep{Siegel1982,intro}.
 Inspired by the reweighting scheme in IRLS \citep{intro}, we reweight each parameter by its vertical distance (residual) to a robust regression line.
-For the robust regression line estimation, we use the repeated median estimator \citep{Siegel1982} since it has a high breakdown point of 50\%.
+Then the weight of each local model is computed by accumulating the parameter confidence in each local model.

 Let \(y_n^{(k)}\) be the $n$-th parameter of the $k$-th local model.
 We use \(\bm{y_n}\) to indicate the list of $n$-th parameters in all the local models.
 Let \(\bm{x_n}\) be the indices of \(\bm{y_n}\) sorted in an ascending order.
 Then \(\bm{(x_n, y_n)}\) is a point set in 2D with increasing values in the $y$ direction.